Sociology of leisure: Findings

 Many sociologists have assumed that a given type of leisure activity is most easily explained by socioeconomic variables such as income, occupation or education.
 This has yielded fewer results than expected; income is associated with total money spent on such activities, but otherwise only determines what type of activities are affordable.
 Occupation has a similar effect, because most occupations heavily influence a person's income (for example, membership in a prestigious occupation and "country-club" activities such as golf or sailing are significantly correlated—but so is membership in those occupations and high income, and those activities with high cost).
 Education is correlated with having a wide range of leisure activities, and with higher dedication to them.
 As Kelly noted, "Predicting a person's leisure behavior on the basis of his socioeconomic position is all but impossible."

-On the other hand, type of leisure activity is substantially influenced by the individual's immediate situation—whether he has a family, whether there are recreational facilities nearby, and age.
+On the other hand, type of leisure activity is substantially influenced by the individual's immediate situation—whether they have a family, whether there are recreational facilities nearby, and age.
 Early family influences, particularly involving the more social leisure activities, can be profound.
 The type of leisure activity also depends on the individual's current place in the life cycle.

 Within the framework of the family, leisure time has been researched to measure the effect of families during weekend work.
 What was found was families in which parents had to work on the weekend had a negative effect on the family, more particularly the children.
 It was written that many of the parents who had to work on the weekend were less educated and had lower income.
 This could have implications for the family and society.

 Specific findings in sociological studies of leisure are illustrated by John Robinson's late-1970s study of American leisure.
 Robinson found that Americans, on average, have four hours of leisure time each weekday, and more on weekends—six hours on Saturdays, almost eight on Sundays.
 Amount of leisure time diminishes with age, work, marriage, and children.
 However, the amount of free time does not significantly depend on an individual's wealth.
 People desire less free time if they are uncertain of their economic future, or if their job is their central interest.
 During the second half of the twentieth century, watching television became a major leisure activity, causing a substantial decrease in the time dedicated to other activities; in the early 1970s the average American had 4 hours of leisure per day, and spent 1.5 of them watching television.
 Shared leisure activities increase marital satisfaction.

 There are different forms of leisure time and their benefits are not always clear, but generally, there is consensus that in moderation, they tend to have various positive effects.
 For example, going to the movies, alone or with friends can improve health and well-being.